boostorg/beast/example/server-framework/README.md

 ## Relationship

-This diagram shows the relationship of the server object, to the four ports created in the example program, and the HTTP services contained by the HTTP ports:
+This diagram shows the relationship of the server object, to the nine ports created in the example program, and the HTTP services contained by the HTTP ports: